This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 If you are thinking of fostering or adopting a child with cerebral palsy, the most important thing to know is that these children can live long, happy, and fulfilling lives, just like anybody else.
 They need more support and guidance along the way, but most children with cerebral palsy will grow up to be active, working, independent adults.

-Some may have varied levels of assistance, but they can still enjoy their lives.
+Some may have varying levels of assistance, but they can still enjoy their lives.
 These children need loving parents, those willing to give them the time, love, support, and treatment that they need to grow into happy and productive adults.